ashish-nitt/SuryaInterview/README.md

 }
 ```

 The second request is an HTTP `POST` request to `http://surya-interview.appspot.com/message`.
-The post body must be JSON and must two field: `emailId` (exactly the same value as you sent before), and `uuid` (the value that was returned in the previous response).
+The post body must be JSON and must have two keys: `emailId` (exactly the same value as you sent before), and `uuid` (the value that was returned in the previous response).
 Example:

 ```
 {